kgtam-byte/DSC80_FINAL_PROJECT/README.md

 **Significance Level:** α = 0.05 — a standard threshold that balances the risk of false positives against false negatives.
 Given that this is an exploratory analysis rather than a high-stakes decision, 0.05 is appropriate.

 **Result:** The observed TVD was ~0.099.
 The permutation test yielded a p-value of **0.04**, which is less than our significance level.
 We reject the null hypothesis.
-The data are consistent with the claim that outage duration distributions differ across climate categories — suggesting that climate episode type may be associated with outage severity, though we cannot establish causation from this test alone.
+The data are consistent with the claim that outage duration distributions differ across climate categories, suggesting that climate episode type may be associated with outage severity, though we cannot establish causation from this test alone.

 <iframe
   src="assets/hypothesis_tvd.html"